 Sylvia Molloy (Buenos Aires, 1938-2022) was a novelist, essayist, and a leading literary critic of Latin American literature.
 She was Albert Schweitzer Professor of Humanities Emerita at New York University, where she taught Latin American and comparative literatures.
 In 2007, at New York University, she created the MFA in Creative Writing in Spanish, which was the first programme of its kind in the United States.
 She was the author of two novels: En común olvido (Shared Oblivion, 2002) and En breve cárcel (Soon Jail, 1981), and had written several books of short prose including: Varia imaginación (Varied Imagination, 2003), Citas de lectura (Reading Dates, 2017), Vivir entre lenguas (Living Between Languages, 2016) and Dislocations , originally entitled Desarticulaciones (2010).
 Her critical work includes At Face Value: Autobiographical Writing in Spanish America (1991), and Hispanisms and Homosexualities (1998).
 She was a fellow of the Guggenheim Foundation, the National Endowment for the Humanities, the Social Science Research Council, and the Civitella Ranieri Foundation.
 Dislocations is her first book of fiction to appear in English.

-Jennifer Croft won the 2020 William Saroyan International Prize for Writing for Homesick and the 2018 Man Booker International Prize for her translation from Polish of Nobel laureate Olga Tokarczuk’s Flights.
-She has also translated Federico Falco’s A Perfect Cemetery , Romina Paula’s August , Pedro Mairal’s The Woman from Uruguay , and Olga Tokarczuk’s The Books of Jacob.
-She holds a PhD from Northwestern University and an MFA from the University of Iowa.
+Jennifer Croft won a 2022 Guggenheim Fellowship for her novel The Extinction of Irena Rey , the 2020 William Saroyan International Prize for Writing for her illustrated memoir Homesick and the 2018 International Booker Prize for her translation from Polish of Nobel laureate Olga Tokarczuk’s Flights.
+She holds an MFA from the University of Iowa and a PhD from Northwestern University and is a Presidential Professor at the University of Tulsa.